 No one got on the bus, and none of the three passengers got off.
 Lee put the bus back in gear and drove off.
-He retraced his route back through downtown Fonthill, going up by the Food Basics and Family Health Pharmacy, Sobeys, the Library, and Giant Tiger, picking up nobody and dropping nobody off.
+He retraced his route back through downtown Fonthill, going up by the Food Basics and Family Health Pharmacy, Sobeys, the library, and Giant Tiger, picking up nobody and dropping nobody off.
 At the street corners, Lee waved to the crossing guards, who raised their gloved hands in response.

-Lee’s phone, which was resting in the cup holder near the radio dial, dinged several times in succession.
+His phone, which was resting in the cup holder near the radio dial, dinged several times in succession.
 He glanced at it before realizing that the screen was facing away from him.

 “Those’ll be messages,” he said.
 “I get alerts from the BBC too.
 I like to keep posted about what’s going on, and the BBC is the best in the world for it.”